-Maltese Limestone is good for producing a pleasing sculptural shape in one day and you will be given guidance in the use of all tools and techniques.
-Relevant and interesting books will also be there for information and inspiration.
-You will definitely have an enjoyable and fulfilling day, in purpose-built surroundings and a tutor that will inspire you.
+Maltese limestone is good for producing a pleasing sculptural shape in one day, and you will be given guidance in the use of all tools and techniques.
+Relevant and interesting books will also be available for information and inspiration.
+You will definitely have an enjoyable and fulfilling day with a tutor that will inspire you.

 Timetable for one day courses